 In line with the guiding spirit of ONE UNIVERSITY ONE UP, and the university's commitment to high standards of academic excellence, these programs require qualification through the UP College Admission Test (UPCAT).
 UP as the National University also takes affirmative steps in its admission process to enhance the access of disadvantaged students to high quality education.

-For SY 2018-2019, UP welcomes the first batch of freshmen who will continue to university after the full implementation of Senior High School.
-UPCAT2018 will be administered nationwide on October 21-22, 2017.
+For SY 2019-2020, UP welcomes the first batch of freshmen who will continue to university after the full implementation of Senior High School.
+UPCAT 2019 will be administered nationwide on September 15-16, 2018.

-You are qualified to apply as a freshman to UP through the UPCAT for SY2018-2019 if:
+You are qualified to apply as a freshman to UP through the UPCAT for SY 2019-2020 if:

-The UPCAT consists of 4 subtests: Science, Math, Language Proficiency (in English and Filipino), and Reading Comprehension (in English and Filipino).
-Standardized UPCAT scores are combined with the weighted average of the last 3 years of high school final grades to determine the UP admission grade.
+The UPCAT consists of 4 subtests: Language Proficiency (in English and Filipino), and Reading Comprehension (in English and Filipino), Science, and Math.
+Standardized UPCAT scores are combined with the weighted average of the last 3 years of high school final grades to determine the UP admission grade (UPG).
 To implement the policy of demographic access, the selection of campus qualifiers also considers socioeconomic and geographic factors.

 Campus qualifiers are ranked according to grade predictors of their chosen degree programs.

 If you still do not make it to your last indicated course choice, you will remain qualified for that campus but must then find a degree program with available slots (DPWS) in that campus.
-The campus Registrar's Office will help you find that program.
+The Registrar's Office in that campus will help you find that program.

 If you do not qualify to any of your campus choices, you may appeal for admission to a program in another UP campus if your admission grade is within the campus' posted cutoff grade, and the program has available slots.
 Present your Non-Qualifier's Slip indicating your admission grade (sent to you in the mail) to the Registrar's Office of the campus you want to enter.
 There is no guarantee of acceptance as each campus may have additional criteria for admission through appeals.

-Foreign OR Filipino applicants who have graduated or are graduating from a secondary school/home school abroad (i.e. international applicant) and have not enrolled in college before SY2018-2019 may be admitted as freshmen by Automatic Admission (i.e. without taking the UPCAT), provided they meet other requirements, including qualifications for college admission by national or international foreign-administered examinations as specified.
+Foreign OR Filipino applicants who have graduated or are graduating from a secondary school school abroad (i.e. international applicant) and have not enrolled in college before SY 2019-2020 may be admitted as freshmen by automatic admission (i.e. without taking the UPCAT), provided they meet other admission requirements, including qualifications for college admission by national or international foreign-administered examinations.
 For details please visit https://upcat.edu.ph.

 Students from other universities may apply for transfer to a UP campus after earning 33 academic units in another school with a weighted average of 2.00 or better on the UP marking system.
 Information regarding transfer procedures to UP may be obtained from the Office of the University Registrar of the respective UP campuses.

-Before you start your application, please prepare the following required documents that you have to submit together with your application.
-Attach this checklist to the front of your Form 1.
+Before you start your application, please prepare the following documents that you are required to submit together with your application.
+Refer to this checklist before you submit Form 1.